erikvanoosten/metrics-scala/README.md

 We strive for long term stability, correctness, an easy-to-use API and full documentation (in that order).

+### Status of this project

+Even though the main author is not using this library anymore (for many years now), and no new features have been added for a long time, this project is still maintained and remains open for new contributions.

 ### Contents

 * Usage